Date Published: May 9, 2016

 This project and its example solution will help reduce the risk of false online identification and authentication fraud for e-commerce transaction with multifactor authentication tied to existing web analytics and contextual risk calculation.

-Keywords retail; multifactor; authentication; MFA; retail; e-commerce; fraud; card-not-present; CNP; web analytics; risk calculation
+Keywords retail; multifactor; authentication; MFA; retail; e-commerce; fraud; card-not-present; CNP; web analytics; retail; risk calculation

 Identification and Authentication;